michaelchanwahyan/latex_templates/README.md

-This repository mirrors the LaTeX templates for writing up slides for presentations, notes (or reports articles) and poster provided by Prof. S. Boyd.
+This repository mirrors the LaTeX templates for writing up slides for presentations, notes (or reports articles) and posters provided by [Prof. S. Boyd](http://web.stanford.edu/~boyd/).

 The original templates could be found from his FTP site "/class/ee364b/latex_templates"